 Originally, valentines were handmade.
 Handmade valentines offer a lot more meaning than what’s provided by those ubiquitous licensed-character cards that kids swap at school.
-Spark your child’s creativity with scrap paper and other household materials, such as the comic section of the newspaper, magazines, his or her own artwork, reused gift wrapping or pages from old books.
+Spark your child’s creativity with scrap paper and other household materials, such as the comic section of the newspaper, magazines, his or her own artwork, reused gift-wrapping, or pages from old books.
 Write a personal message, and decorate the cards with buttons, fabric scraps, fallen leaves, coins, etc. To extend the use beyond the holiday, consider making a bookmark instead of a card, scripted with a quote or silly joke.
-Need a valentine mailbox?
-Repurpose old containers (coffee cans, shoe boxes, etc.) and decorate them with nontoxic paints, crayons or eco-friendly glitter.
+Need a valentine mailbox for your child?
+Repurpose old containers (coffee cans, shoe boxes, etc.) and decorate them with nontoxic paints or crayons.

 In lieu of cards, send your holiday greetings through items that kids will actually use.
 Here are some ideas:

 - Engrave a personal message on Forest Stewardship Council (FSC) certified pencils.
 FSC certification ensures that forest resources have been responsibly managed.

 - Give sports-themed, sustainable wood rulers that kids can color.

 - Create bottle-cap magnets with a Valentine’s Day theme.

 - Make heart-shaped crayons from the broken bits lying around the house.